scottkleinman/nepal2017/tools_and_resources.md

 [HASTAC](https://www.hastac.org/) is a social media platform that encompasses the DH community and sister communities in the arts, digital writing, and digital pedagogy.

+"The Humanities" is a western, probably mostly American, construct which has different concerns expressions in different parts of the world.
+That said, the [4Humanities](http://4humanities.org) organisation attempts to advocate for the study of what broadly falls under the term "humanities" using the resources of the Digital Humanities community.

 The DH community _lives_ on Twitter.
 See the Social Media section for accounts to follow.

 ### General DH Tools and Resources